 As the saying goes, protection isn't bought – it's sold.
-We're committed to helping you grow your business, so here you’ll find advice and ideas to help you sell business protection to your clients.
+We're committed to helping you grow your business, so here you’ll find advice and ideas to help you sell business protection.

 In most small to medium enterprises there are four key business functions, leadership, the managing director type role; production of the goods or services they provide; financial control, although this may be outsourced and sales and marketing.
 If you want to show your clients the value of business protection, you could start the conversation by finding out who's responsible for these key functions.